ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Of course any communication over a network reveals usage characteristics, because all packets, as well as their timing and size, are part of the network-visible wire image {{?RFC8546}}.
 However, the selection of a protocol and its configuration also impacts which information is visible, potentially in clear text, and which other entities can access it.
-How Transport Services systems ought to choose protocols depending on the needed level or type of security is out of scope of the present document as well as {{?I-D.ietf-taps-impl}}, as these documents are limited to transport protocols.
+How Transport Services systems ought to choose protocols depending on the needed level or type of security is out of scope of the present document as well as {{?I-D.ietf-taps-impl}}, because the current documents are limited to transport protocols.
 The choice of a security protocol can be informed by the survey provided in {{?RFC8922}}.

 In most cases, information provided for protocol and path selection does not directly translate to information that can be observed by network devices on the path.